 Deborah J. Vagins Bio

-Deborah frequently lectures, speaks at press conferences and rallies, and has made appearances on The TODAY Show and in Glamour, USA Today, Time, the New Republic, The New York Times, C-SPAN, TIME, Washington Post, AP, CQ, NPR, The Hill, Huffington Post and others.
+Deborah frequently lectures, speaks at press conferences and rallies, and has made appearances on The TODAY Show and NBC Nightly News and in Glamour, USA Today, Time, the New Republic, The New York Times, C-SPAN, TIME, Washington Post, AP, CQ, NPR, The Hill, Huffington Post, and others.
 In 2019, she was made a Fellow of the Royal Society of the Arts for her work in civil and women’s rights.

 Prior to joining the EEOC in 2015, Deborah was the Senior Legislative Counsel on civil rights issues for the American Civil Liberties Union Washington Legislative Office.
 In this position, Deborah led campaigns on federal legislative and executive branch actions, including on employment discrimination and pay equity, voting rights, racial disparities in education and the school-to-prison pipeline, disability rights, and other civil and human rights issue areas.
 She worked closely with coalition partners and key congressional, White House, and federal agency staff to advance a national civil rights agenda.